 Your healthcare team may ask you questions about your mood and behavior.
 They may also request you to answer a list of questions used to screen for depression.
 In some cases, you may be requested to see an expert in behavioral health care for additional evaluation.

 How is it treated?

-- Based on recommendations by your health care providers, anti-depressant medications may be useful in prevention of depression in patients newly diagnosed with head & neck cancer.
+You should discuss the role of prevention with your medical or behavioral health providers.
+You may consider meeting with a behavioral health provider to discuss strategies for coping with cancer diagnosis and treatment.
+Behavioral therapy and counseling may be helpful in the management of depression.
+Based on recommendations by your health care providers, anti-depressant medications may be useful in the prevention of depression in patients newly diagnosed with head & neck cancer.

 When should I call my doctor?

 If you have been experiencing some of the symptoms listed above on most days for at least two weeks, you may be experiencing depression.
 You should call your healthcare provider and ask for help.
 If you are unsure, but worried about possible depression related symptoms, ask your healthcare team for help.
 They may be able to effectively screen you for depression and offer treatment if necessary.
 Patients who are not depressed but exhibit distress related to the diagnosis of head and neck cancer, may consider discussing strategies for preventing depression with their healthcare team.

 NEED URGENT HELP?
 If you have feelings of harming yourself or others, or if you need urgent help, please call 911, or call the National Suicide Prevention Lifeline at: 1-800-273-TALK (8255) or www.suicidepreventionlifeline.org